-Interest Rates Are Going Up
+Reason #1 — Interest Rates Are Going Up

-If any of the above reasons to refinance a home sound appealing, then you should look into refinancing pronto.
 In 2018, the Federal Reserve raised interest rates for the sixth time since the financial crisis of 2008.
 Rates are expected to continue rising this year and beyond.

 If you want access to lower rates than you currently have on your mortgage loan, now is absolutely the time to look into refinancing.
 Down the road, rates may be even higher than what you're currently paying, and you could be stuck with the rate you have until they cool down again.

-Are You Making More Money These Days?
+Reason #2 — Are You Making More Green These Days?